hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 ## Example 1 -- Equivalent to Select by Criteria

+In addition of covering all forms of the Select By Criteria queries, this form can also implement semi-joins, anti-joins, with CTEs and/or subqueries.
+As shown in Example #2, it has the ability to retrieve a subset of the columns of the table (or view).

+The clause `.tuples()` enables the tuples form of queries.
-The resulting model objects use the correct data types, converters, etc.

-The following query:
+The resulting model objects use the correct data types, converters, etc. The following query:

 ```java
 AccountTable a = this.accountDAO.newTable();